Published: Oct 25, 2018Time to read: 9mins Category: Recruitment

 Great onboarding programs encompass much more than a one-day or even one-week orientation.
 They can last 90 days or even a year.
 And they involve HR, executives, hiring managers, and new hires and create a strong sense of belonging and purpose.

 Remember, your company culture is created anew each day by leaders and employees.
-To ensure your onboarding process evolves alongside culture, your leaders and HR teams must commit to reviewing and refining the onboarding experience over time.
+To ensure your new starter process evolves alongside culture, your leaders and HR teams must commit to reviewing and refining the onboarding and induction experience over time.